thomasmueller/bau-lang/README.md

 shift right, and logical shift right: the leftmost bits become `0`.

 ### Functions

+A program starts with a `main` function.
+If `main` is not defined, top-level statements (outside any function) are executed instead.

 `fun` starts a function.
 It may `return` a value.
 `..` means variable number of arguments.